Krokeide

-Krokeidet is a suburban village in the borough of Fana in the municipality of Bergen in Vestland county, Norway.
+Krokeide is a suburban village in the borough of Fana in Bergen Municipality in Vestland county, Norway.
 It is located near the end of a small peninsula between the Lysefjorden and Fanafjorden, about 20 km south of the city centre of Bergen.

-The 0.54 km2 village has a population (2019) of 393 and a population density of 72 PD/km2.
+The 0.54 km2 village has a population (2025) of 364 and a population density of 674 PD/km2.

 Transport

 The bus line 61 goes from the Nesttun terminal to Krokeide.
 Before the Bergen Light Rail between Byparken and Nesttun was opened in June 2011, the earlier line 560 buses drove between Krokeide and Bergen city centre.
-From Krokeide, there is a ferry route to Hufthamar in the municipality of Austevoll.
+From Krokeide, there is a ferry route to Hufthamar in Austevoll Municipality.